Housing Affordability Advisory Team Introduction

-The City provides down-payment assistance to individuals and families thatpurchase a home in the City Limits.
-The program provides assistance to familieswho earn up to 140% of the Area Median Income (AMI).
-It was widely regarded asa successful program that should be continued.
+The City provides down-payment assistance to individuals and families that purchase a home within the City Limits.
+The program provides assistance to families who earn up to 140% of the Area Median Income (AMI).
+It was widely regarded as a successful program that should be continued.

 - Owner-Occupied Rehabilitation Program